 There are many examples of unit tests under the tests directory, so reading some of them is a good and recommended way to learn how to write tests for Chainer.

-unittest package of the standard library, while some tests are using utilities from
+unittest package of the standard library, while some tests are additionally using utilities from

 Even if your patch includes GPU-related code, your tests should not fail without GPU capability.

-Test functions that require CUDA must be tagged by
+Test functions that require CUDA must be tagged with the

 import unittest from chainer.testing import attr class TestMyFunc(unittest.TestCase): ... @attr.gpu def test_my_gpu_func(self): ...